evinzant/ENS/README.md

  Use Case: Privacy-Preserving Network Routing with ENS
 	•	Scenario:
-   Each network node has local information (e.g., bandwidth, latency, congestion)
+ 	Each network node has local information (e.g., bandwidth, latency, congestion) This information is encrypted using a shared Paillier public key Nodes send encrypted metrics to a swarm node (or set of swarm nodes)
-	 This information is encrypted using a shared Paillier public key Nodes send encrypted metrics to a swarm node (or set of swarm nodes) The swarm performs homomorphic accumulation and comparisons The result helps compute the best next hop, optimal path, or route weights — without any node revealing its actual metrics
+    	The swarm performs homomorphic accumulation and comparisons The result helps compute the best next hop, optimal path, or route weights — without any node revealing its actual metrics

         •	Function:
-  1. Node A wants to forward a packet
+  	Node A wants to forward a packet
-	2. It sends:
+        It sends:
-	  A request to swarm: “Which neighbor (B, C, D) has best current cost to destination?”
-	  Along with encrypted costs Enc(cost_B), Enc(cost_C), Enc(cost_D)
+		A request to swarm: “Which neighbor (B, C, D) has best current cost to destination?” along with encrypted costs Enc(cost_B), Enc(cost_C), Enc(cost_D)
-	3. Swarm node performs encrypted comparison logic:
+        Swarm node performs encrypted comparison logic:
-	  Could apply pre-trained models
-	  Or aggregate encrypted cost values from multiple hops
-	4. Swarm returns encrypted ranking or recommendation
+		Could apply pre-trained models or aggregate encrypted cost values from multiple hops Swarm returns encrypted ranking or recommendation
-	5. Node A decrypts and selects the best path
+	Node A decrypts and selects the best path

         •	Value:
 	Network privacy	 is maintained because costs and paths stay encrypted, there is no central visibility.
         Decentralized path selection because multiple swarm nodes can evaluate options independently.
 	Zero trust compliant because nodes don’t need to trust neighbors with raw state.
         Built in real-time adaptability	because the Model Keeper can retrain based on encrypted traffic stats.
 	Compliance (e.g. anonymity networks)	through traffic shaping and metrics staying fully private.
  	It’s especially useful in:
   		•	Zero-trust networks (mesh included)
     		•	Overlay routing (e.g. Tor-like anonymity systems)
       		•	Disaster recovery & ad-hoc tactical networks

 Obviously this can be a powerful tool for many different uses.
 These are just examples.
 I'm the only developer on this project.
 I don't have a college degree.
 The work you see here is because of research, trial, and error.
 I have probably made mistakes.
 There is no warranty AT ALL, in ANYTHING I provide.
 You use this code/architecture at your own risk.